BestTimesToVisit.com Logo

 Island Hopping in the Îles du Salut

 Escape to the infamous Îles du Salut, a trio of islands steeped in history.
 Explore Île Royale, once a notorious penal colony, and discover its haunting remnants.
-For a truly unique experience, kayak or take a boat tour around the islands, spotting diverse birdlife and enjoying the pristine waters.
-Best done during the dry season for optimal weather.
+For a truly unforgettable experience, kayak or take a boat tour around the islands, spotting diverse birdlife and enjoying the pristine beaches.
+Best done in the dry season for optimal weather.

 Immerse Yourself in Cayenne's Marché

 Lose yourself in the vibrant Cayenne Market, a sensory explosion of tropical fruits, exotic spices, and local crafts.
-Bargain with vendors for the freshest mangoes and sample local delicacies like colombo, a rich and flavorful stew.
+Bargain with vendors for the freshest mangoes and sample local delicacies like colombo, a rich Caribbean stew.
 Go early in the morning for the best selection and a more authentic experience.

 See all 8 things to do →